weeinn2025/Capstone-FinGPT/README.md

      - ✅   Tier-1 financial ratios and alerts table included.
      - ✅   Revenue & Net Income charts embedded (latest year + multi-year).
      - ✅   Fixed column widths for clean alignment in wide tables.
+     - ✅   Basically shows:  Summary table, AI Analysis, Ratios Focus section, Charts embedded as PNG, Clean layout with controlled column widths.

 8.  **Excel export**
      - ✅   Tier-1 ratios + alerts exported as a formatted Excel workbook.
-     - ✅   Revenue & Net Income formatted with whole-number thousands.
+     - ✅   Revenue/Net Income formatting (k, % formatting).
      - ✅   Percentages shown with 2 decimals.
      - ✅   Alert columns display **colored filled cells (green/red/gray)** for clearer readability.

 9.  **Safety & validation**
      - ✅   `GET /` (home page) is **not** rate-limited;
-     - ✅   Uploads limited to 5 MB, `POST /preview` and `POST /upload` are limited to **10 requests per minute** per endpoint (demo safety).
+     - ✅   Uploads file size limited to 5-10 MB, `POST /preview` and `POST /upload` are limited to **10 requests per minute** per endpoint (demo safety).
-     - ✅   For production → configure a shared store or use Redis/Memcached with Flask-Limiter.
+     - ✅   For production → configure a shared store or use Redis/Memcached with Flask-Limiter (Flask-Limiter with Redis optional).
      - ✅   “This is what the output looks like” with short narrative - AI analysis: